brimstone-/server-cfg/README.md

 You can make aliases to make typing in console easier.

 I've provided an example `aliases.cfg` you can use if you wish.
-Just add `exec aliases` to your `autoexec.cfg` or `custom.cfg` if you're using mastercomfig
+Just add `exec aliases` to your `autoexec.cfg` or `custom.cfg` if you're using mastercomfig.

+This will allow you to just type `push` or `koth` for the aforementioned config executions or just `process` to quickly change the map to process.

 My maps in the config might be out of date so just double check the list.